inesiscosta/Go/README.md

 # Go
-The game Go as a Python text-based game.
+Go is an abstract strategy board game for two players, where the objective is to control more territory than your opponent.
+This repository contains the code to play Go as a text-based game.

-Fundamentals of Programming class project, mainly meant to test the use of Abstract Data Types.
-The `.pdf` file contains the instructions provided by the teacher, who also supplied the included pytests (both public and private).
+The code is written in Python as part of a project for my Fundamentals of Programming class.
+The primary goal of this project was to practice using Abstract Data Types.
+The included `.pdf` file contains the instructions provided by the teacher, who also supplied the accompanying pytests (both public and private).

 ## How to Play